 Global notation therefore favors a different solution.
 The basic unit—1 beat—is taken to be the “short” beat.
 The “long” beat is therefore equal to 1.5 beats.
 A bar need not contain an exact number of beats: the preceding example for instance has 3.5 beats per bar.
 Its meter could simply be specified as 3.5/2 (since the underlying pulses are twice as fast as “1 beat”).
-But if the sequence of short and long beats is consistent in every bar, it can also be specified with the numbers 1 and 1.5: in this case, [1.5+1+1]/2 (the beat division, as before, being indicated only after the last digit).
+But if the sequence of short and long beats is consistent in every bar, it can also be specified with the numbers 1 and 1.5: in this case, [1.5+1+1]/2.
 All of this can then be followed by the tempo in [short] beats per minute.

 For a simple example: the Russian composer Aleksandr Borodin notated the second movement of his Symphony No. 3 in a meter of 5/8, but the music is far too fast to feel (or to conduct) 5 beats per bar.
 In reality, it has 5 pulses per bar, consistently grouped into a short and a long beat.
 This is apparent from the way each of these beats (except the first of the phrase) has a “tonic accent”: a note that is higher in pitch than the notes before and after it.
 The contrast between short and long beats is further highlighted by the fact that the pulses within the short beats are distinctly articulated (by tonguing) whereas those within the long beats are played legato and articulated only by changes of pitch.